atom/generator-atom-npm/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Atom npm Package Generator

 This Yeoman generator creates a default directory layout for an npm written in CoffeScript.
 It includes: